prasanvb/Java/readme/course5/L10_Set.md

 2. **Use Same Attributes**: Use the same attributes in both `equals()` and `hashCode()`
 3. **Consider Null Values**: Handle null values properly

----

 ## LinkedHashSet - Maintaining Insertion Order

 ### LinkedHashSet Characteristics
-- Extends HashSet but adds a doubly-linked list to maintain insertion order, using more memory than HashSet
+- Extends HashSet but adds a doubly linked list to maintain insertion order, using more memory than HashSet
 - Same performance as HashSet for basic operations
 - Iteration order is predictable (insertion order)

 ### When to Use LinkedHashSet
 - When you need Set functionality (no duplicates)
 - When insertion order matters for iteration
-- When you don't need sorting but want predictable order
+- When you don't need sorting but want a predictable order

----

 ## TreeSet - Sorted Collection

 ### TreeSet Characteristics
-- Uses Red-Black Tree to store elements, automatically sorting them in ascending order
+- Automatically sorting them in ascending order
 - **Only sorted collection** in Java Collections Framework (along with TreeMap)
 - O(log n) performance for basic operations
 - Cannot contain null elements